-Depending on the county you live in, your child may be heading back to school in-person soon.
+Your child may be heading back to school in-person soon, or already is back.
 This is typically an exciting time of year but, with COVID-19, many Asian-American families are facing racism and may be fearful of their children going back to school.

 Our message to Asian-American youth.

 How can parents help and talk to their kids about racism?